 Protect children’s teeth

-It is important to protect your children’s teeth at all times.
-That means you need to limit the number of soft drinks and juices your kids drink.
+It is important to protect your child’s teeth at all times.
+That means you need to limit the number of soft drinks and juices they drink.
 If you let your children have these beverages from time to time, offer them at mealtime, have them rinse after drinking and brush an hour later.
-Also, have your family dentist examine your children’s teeth to make sure they are healthy.
+Also, have your family dentist examine their teeth to make sure they are healthy.
+We can help adolescents, tweens, teens, and adults continue to keep their teeth healthy.
+So, call today.

 Check out what others are saying about our dental services on Yelp: Family Dentist.

 As a family dentist, we are here to provide a variety of treatments to help our patients improve their oral health.
-We provide a variety of treatment options to do so, including:#1.
-Routine cleanings and …
+We provide a variety of treatment options to do so, including:It is important to visit our family dentist office for a dental examination and teeth cleaning twice per year.
+Visiting us twice a year…

-In our Playa Vista family dental office, we are always looking for new ways to get children to be excited about oral health.
-Creating an oral hygiene routine early in life is beneficial since it …
+In our Playa Vista family dental office, we are always looking for new ways to get children, adolescents, and even teenagers to be excited about oral health.
+Creating an oral hygiene routine early in life is beneficial since it influences the patient throughout their lifetime.
+If they do not establish good habits now, there is…